FPA Publications Editorial Policy

 - The Journal of Financial Planning welcomes content contributions from all segments of the financial services industry.

-- Journal editors—and in the case of peer-reviewed articles, members of the editorial review board—will make every reasonable effort to check facts, quotes, figures, and statements.
+- Journal editors—and in the case of peer-reviewed articles, members of the peer review board—will make every reasonable effort to check facts, quotes, figures, and statements.
 But ultimate accountability and accuracy of the work rests with the work’s author(s).

 - The decision to publish a submission remains wholly with the Journal editorial staff.
 When peer review is part of the submission process, the reviewers’ evaluations drive the decision of whether to publish.

-- Journal editors reserve the right to reject a submitted work without a formal review by the editorial review board should the editors deem the work inappropriate for the Journal’s audience, repetitive of previous content, not of adequate depth, not well written, similarly published or under consideration elsewhere, too narrow in focus, or which otherwise does not fit the Journal’s needs.
+- Journal editors reserve the right to reject a submitted work without a formal review by the peer review board should the editors deem the work inappropriate for the Journal’s audience, repetitive of previous content, not of adequate depth, not well written, similarly published or under consideration elsewhere, too narrow in focus, or which otherwise does not fit the Journal’s needs.

 - Contributing writers assign copyright to the Journal of Financial Planning.